 For inputs, the physical sensors required by the target soft sensor can be specified in this tag.
-Moreover, it can be not only physical sensors but also soft sensors.
+Moreover soft sensors can be used for input sensors.

 Execution Logic: With the input data, Soft sensor generates the output, based on its own algorithm.
-It should be developed as a software code, in SSM, a class as shown in the DiscomfortIndexSensor example.

-Soft sensor calls should implement the ICtxEvent interface which provides the OnCtxEvent() operation, as a pure virtual operation.
+Soft sensor should implement the ICtxEvent interface which provides the OnCtxEvent() operation, as a pure virtual operation.
 In SSM, the operation is called by CContextExecutor class right after the class loads the soft sensor's .so file, and when the SSM receives sensing data from physical sensors.